 - SCORPEON.
 SCORPEON provides the ability to perform very high quality background modeling in a range of conditions.
-Unlike other models which produce a background file which is subtracted from the source spectrum, in its more sensitive form SCORPEON produces a background model which can be modeled in XSPEC along with the source parameters. - 3C50.
+Unlike other models which produce a background file that may be subtracted from the source spectrum, in its more sensitive the SCORPEON ftool form SCORPEON produces a background model that may be modeled in XSPEC along with the source parameters. - 3C50.
 The Remillard et al. 3C50 model, as implemented in the nibackgen3c50 tool, is a library-based model which depends upon the parameters known as HREJ, IBG and NZ.
-This tool was previously a separate download and is now integrated into HEASoft and its auxiliary files are in CALDB. - Space Weather.
-The Gendreau & Corcoran Space Weather background tool is also a library-based model which depends upon the COR_SAX and KP parameters.
+This tool and its auxiliary files were previously available as separate downloads.
+The tool is now integrated into HEASoft, and the auxiliary files are in CALDB. - Space Weather.
+The Gendreau & Corcoran Space Weather background tool is also a library-based model which depends upon the COR\SAX and KP, parameters.
 Like 3C50, the Space Weather model previously required separate downloads and now is fully incorporated into HEASoft and CALDB.